annielouu/artwork_evolution_analysis/README.md

 In this section, I used BERTopic (multilingual model) to perform topic modeling on artwork titles.
 I first performed topic modeling on the entire artwork dataset to find common themes across history, then performed the same process on each time period.

-Findings: Among all artworks from 3050 BC to present, the 7 common themes of artworks are water scenes, nudity/bath, animals, seated/sleeping scenes, entertainment, fire, body parts.
+Findings: Among all artworks from 3050 BC to present, the 8 common themes of artworks are portrait, water bodies and transportation, nudity/bath, animals, seated/sleeping figures, entertainment, fire, body parts.

 ## Part 3: Word Frequency Analysis